Matt11Moriarty/professional-portfolio/README.md

   - Resume will take you to a separate resume page

 Media Queries:
-- Shrink screen size to the following to see pa:
+- Shrink screen size to the following to see different paragraphs and screen organization:
   - 912px (tablet size)
     - Medium length "About Me" paragraph
     - Shortens the wide-content (Surf Report)